Into the Fire, July 1990

 Burned and weathered trees create eery fingers in the Mount Evans Wilderness Area.

-Boulder and clouds near Cerillos, New Mexico.
+I photographed these boulders and clouds near Cerillos, New Mexico.

-Boulder and clouds near Cerillos, New Mexico.
+I photographed these boulders and clouds near Cerillos, New Mexico.

-Cliffs near Cerillos, New Mexico.
+I found these cliffs near Cerillos, New Mexico.

-Cliffs near Cerillos, New Mexico.
+I found these cliffs near Cerillos, New Mexico.

-Catholic mission steeple, Cerrillos, New Mexico.
+A beautiful Catholic mission steeple stands watch over Cerrillos, New Mexico.

-Catholic mission steeple, Cerrillos, New Mexico.
+A beautiful Catholic mission steeple stands watch over Cerrillos, New Mexico.

 Leave a Reply